 Exhibit one article of choice, displaying proper wiring techniques, made during the current 4-H program year that demonstrates a minimum of five (5) or more of the appropriate level of "Skills to be Attained" items as outlined in the "4-H Electric and Electronic Skills & Knowledge Chart".
 A completed copy of the "Exhibit Skills & Knowledge Sheet" must accompany the project.
-Skills sheets are for judging purposes only and will not be returned to the exhibitor.
+(This can be found in the Static Project Record Sheets section)Skills sheets are for judging purposes only and will not be returned to the exhibitor.